pivovarit/quarkus-hazelcast-client-extension/README.md

 - cloud and Kubernetes friendly
 - often used as a Distributed Cache amongst other use cases

-It is often used as a Distributed Cache amongst other use cases.

 ## Features
 - The HazelcastInstance bean is initialized lazily by Quarkus, if you want eager initialization, make sure to double-check [Quarkus Documentation](https://quarkus.io/guides/cdi-reference#eager-instantiation-of-beans).